-THEO 4320 Intro. to Christian Theology II: Apologetics - Evidence for Faith
+THEO 4320 Apologetics - Evidence for Faith

 This course provides foundation for a faith that is firm, realistic, responsible, and lasting.
 Exploring the origin, validity, and reliability of God's written Word, while reviewing prominent world philosophies and religions, gives the student a basic framework from which to preach and share the Goodness of the Gospel without compromise.
 Three credit hours.